 The honeymoon was all we’d hoped for.
 “I can’t believe how good this is” became a catchphrase of the three weeks.
 From the thrill of safari to the opulence of five-star Mauritius, it ticked every honeymoon box we’d imagined.
-As you’ll know if you read this blog, we love to find the places you want to tell people about – beautiful places that are filled with character and creativity.
+As you’ll know if you read this blog, we love to find the places you want to tell people about – beautiful hotels and sights that are filled with character and creativity.
 We don’t like anything that could be described as bland.
 And as this was our honeymoon and a once-in-a-lifetime trip, we upped our usual budget and splashed out on making it all we wanted.

 So if you’re looking for a perfect trip, here you go: our honeymoon itinerary for South Africa and Mauritius.
 It’s filled with unique places to stay, gorgeous nature and an abundance of delicious food – the ultimate South African honeymoon.